nvee-ai-dev/event_tools/README.md

 This is a Flask based app.
 If you direct POSTS at it, it will capture them and store them in a JSON file.
 They can be replayed in sequence and with the relative timing preserved.

 To use:
-- configure the capture file and path in the .env filew, e.g.:
+- configure the capture path in the .env filew, e.g.:
 ```
 # .env contains settings and values used in the Event Tools project
 CAPTURE_PATH=events/
-CAPTURE_FILE=events-2025-10-22.json
 ```

 Then run the capture app